 - Oil leakage through the connections in the turbocharger lubrication system.

-Tighten connections, if necessary, replace gaskets and rubber sleeves.
+Tighten the connections, replace the gaskets and rubber sleeves if necessary.

-- Deterioration of the valve-sleeve interface in the cylinder head, aging of the rubber cuff of the valve.
+- Wear of the valve-bushing mating in the cylinder head, aging of the rubber valve cuff.

 Check and replace worn parts.

-- Clogged air cleaner or air intake hood.
+- Clogged air cleaner or air intake cap.

-Maintain the air cleaner and clean the hood mesh.
+Service the air cleaner and clean the cap mesh.

-- Low oil level in the oil sump.
+- Low oil level in the oil pan.

-Check and, if necessary, add oil to the "B" mark.
+Check and, if necessary, top up oil to the "B" mark.

 - Malfunction of pressure control devices